alexle/alexle.github.com/posts/technical-debt-developers.markdown

 From my experience, it's clear software has taken on too much debt when developers are afraid or unwilling to make changes.
 Maybe the code has too many dependencies, or lacks documentation, or is missing adequate unit-testing.
 Everything just becomes *difficult*.

-It's terrible when no one wants to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
+The result is no one wants to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
 In this environment, fixes often introduce more bugs.

 The worst is when adding new features or upgrading to next-gen hardware become *risky*.
 This leads to developers touching things as little as possible, saying to themselves that "the next person will make this right".
 Clearly, this is not a good culture to cultivate.